build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 With the backend and frontend functions built, it's time to integrate them!

-## Part 5 - Integrate the Backend with the Frontend.
+## Part 5 - Integrate the Backend With the Frontend

 With all the code built up in the previous parts, you are going to assemble the Lambda Handler as follows.